 Favorite 2nd Female Lead Pairing: Yvonne Yao.
 To be honest, I have to skip around to watch his and Yvonne’s scenes only when I was watching since I couldn’t stand the main story when I was reading the spoilers.
 That was too bad that she would only be ‘second’ in his heart.
 I didn’t see the big deal with the main girl.
 One of the rare times when I actually get quite bitter with the main characters.
 And when I say the ‘main girl’, I meant the character AND not the actress so don’t misunderstand.
 Maybe one day I will watch it the right way with how the plot go and get it.
 But as of now, NOT happening.

-2nd Favorite Male Co-Star: Wei Qian Xiang.
+Favorite Male Co-Star: Wei Qian Xiang.
 OMG, they were a hilarious team in Detective Tang Lang.
 Both were so crazy at times yet didn’t fail to impress.

 Most Pitiful Co-Star: Yuan Shan Shan.
 Seriously, people might not like her.
 But I felt she was sooooo robbed with her scenes being stolen when she was the ‘main lead’ AND then bashed to high Heaven.
 Then what else?
 Her character got reduced to some silly girl instead of the supposedly awesome, witty character I was looking forward to.
 (Like seriously, I thought I could trust people when they say she’s one of YZ’s favorites!
-Never know she got sacrificed and got thrown ‘invisible rocks’ at while YZ stand laughing and shaking his head.)
+Never know she got sacrificed and got thrown ‘invisible rocks’ at while YZ stood laughing and shaking his head.)
 I’m not saying YSS is a great actress OR trying to convince anyone to like her, I just felt soooo sorry for her with what happened.
-(People might also be saying she’s a grown up and could take care of herself and who cares, etc. But for me personally, I couldn’t hold it in anymore.
+(People might also be saying she’s a grown-up and could take care of herself and who cares, etc. But for me personally, I couldn’t hold it in anymore.
 It’s just ridiculous.)
-AND I seriously don’t care about those who are telling the rest of us who read the novel to “shut up” because we actually took time to read the novel.
+AND I seriously don’t care about those who are telling the rest of us who read the novel to “shut up” because we actually took the time to read the novel.
 AND without the freaking novel, it would be just another stupid soap.
 AND most importantly, Ren Ying Ying IS actually my favorite Jin Yong female protagonist ever so of course I’m pissed off.
 (SO YZ wasn’t the first one who created the ‘soap’ with twisting some characters within XAJH since I felt XAJH had always been the most butchered novel ever regardless of adaptations.
 It’s still such a shame that people have the resources to make this the best BUT didn’t?)

 Compensation Paring: Penny Lin.
 I felt robbed from the stupid 100% Senorita drama.
 They had great chemistry and I could see the sparks BUT I hated how the plot was and his stupid character in there.
 I wish they could work on another project together and with an ideal plot.
 (Update – 12/30/22: The ideal plot was At the Dolphin Bay BUT SETTV messed up and made the wrong call regarding his pairing.)

 Missed Chance Pairing: Tammy Chen.
 Honestly, I felt soooo disappointed that they didn’t get to star in Lucky Days together.

 Didn’t Happen Pairing: Angela Chang.
 Okay, I admit, I was skimming too with some scenes when I was checking on At the Dolphin Bay.
-I might one day go back to proper watch it.
+I might one day go back to properly watch it.
 But I really like this pairing too.
 Too bad.
 (Update – 12/30/22: I finally watched At the Dolphin Bay properly and understood why it had to be that way regarding Ambrose and Angela, but I still don’t support his paring in there.
 It was just too rushed.)

-Could Have Been the Ideal NEW “Ling Hu Chong & Ren Ying Ying” Team: Cecilia Han Xue.
+Could Have Been the Ideal NEW “Ling Hu Chong and Ren Ying Ying” Team: Cecilia Han Xue.
 Okay, I heard they don’t get along in real life?
-(Where was that rumor from or is it real?)
+(Where was that rumor from or was it real?)
 But seriously, it was interesting that they were cast as Ling Hu Chong and Ren Ying Ying but from different production teams.
 Too bad the other side got snubbed.
 YET I swear I could enjoy it with this second collaboration.
-With some alterations here and there to compromise, I felt the other side did a better job creating wardrobe for Ren Ying Ying.
-Even if she have to wear pink and white (for one of her outfits), I felt it projected the whole “thánh cô” (聖姑) vibe better.
+With some alterations here and there to compromise, I felt the other side did a better job creating the wardrobe for Ren Ying Ying.
+Even if she had to wear pink and white (for one of her outfits), I felt it projected the whole “thánh cô” (聖姑) vibe better.

 AS A SINGER: